 The drive is pretty straight forward so it should make for a simple ride either way.
-If you don't mind crossing over the boarder you can start by heading west on ON-401 for about 150 miles, then merge onto I-81 south.
+If you don't mind crossing over the border, you can start by heading west on ON-401 for about 150 miles, then merge onto I-81 south.
 Take I-81 to Syracuse, then switch to I-90.
 Take I-90 for 160 miles all the way to Niagara Falls, New York.

 You have two international airports to fly into that are in close proximity to Niagara Falls.
 The first being Toronto's Pearson Airport which is about an hour and a half drive from Niagara Falls.
 Your second option is the Buffalo Niagara airport which is much closer at about 30 minutes away.

-It's tricky to come across a direct flight between Montreal and Buffalo as most go through New York City or Philadelphia, and they tend to be on the pricier side at nearly $300 round-trip on Delta.
+It's tricky to come across a direct flight between Montreal and Buffalo—as most go through New York City or Philadelphia—and they tend to be on the pricier side at nearly $300 round-trip on Delta.
 Flights to Toronto are much more frequent and significantly more affordable at around $150 for the 1-hour WestJet or Air Transat flight.

-VIA Rail Canada offers routes multiple times daily from Montreal to Toronto which takes the majority of the trip at about five hours.
-From Toronto's Union Station you connect to Burlington which takes about an hour and then catch your final train to Niagara Falls which takes about one and a half hours.
+VIA Rail Canada offers routes multiple times daily from Montreal to Toronto, which covers the majority of the trip and takes about five hours.
+From Toronto's Union Station, you can then connect to Burlington, which takes about an hour, and then catch your final train to Niagara Falls, which takes about one and a half hours.

-Duration: ~ 8 hours 15 minutes
+- Duration: About 8 hours 15 minutes one way

-Cost: ~ $120 round trip
+- Price: Around $120 round trip